5 Things I've Learned as an Insider in the Multi-Billion Dollar Hair Industry

 But you don’t buy cheap hair from India or China.
 You buy premium hair from [insert shop name] for $250 or more per bundle.
 Unfortunately, it’s the same hair with different branding plus a markup.

 Note: In India, thousands of women tonsure (shave) their hair for religious purposes daily.
 Since it’s shaved, it’s no longer virgin since it needs to be sorted, cleaned of nits, and chemically processed to remove the cuticles since the cuticles are misaligned.
+It’s also unethically sourced since all of the women believe the hair is being sacrificed for religious purposes, little do they know it’s being sold to the highest bidder.

 3. Companies don’t source their own hair.
 It’s cost-inefficient, resource-intensive, and decreases the bottom line.
 Ask any of the 1000s of hair companies and they’ll say “100% Virgin Remy” and “we have factory in [country]” but won’t be able to provide video proof on its origin.
 It’s easier to buy hair from Chinese companies who purchased their hair from hair collectors that do the laborious work of traveling great distances in 90+ degree heat for less than $5/day.